johnmgerman/docs/en/core-libraries/httpclient.rst

 You can access headers through a few different methods.
 Header names are always treated as case-insensitive values when accessing them through methods::
     // Get all the headers as an associative array.
     $response->getHeaders();

     // Get a single header as an array.
     $response->getHeader('content-type');

+// Get the complete data for a single cookie
+    // includes value, expires, path, httponly, secure keys.
-    // Get a header as a string
+    $response->getCookieData('session_id');    // Get a header as a string
     $response->getHeaderLine('content-type');

     // Get the response encoding